-(g) Cash and cash equivalents
+(f) Cash and cash equivalents

-Cash and cash equivalents includes cash in hand, deposits held on call with banks, other short-term highly liquid investments with original maturities of three months or less or bank overdrafts.
+Cash and cash equivalents includes cash in hand, deposits held on call with banks, other short-term highly liquid investments with original maturities of three months or less and bank overdrafts.

-(h) Revenue recognition
+(g) Revenue recognition

-Revenue is stated excluding recoverable Value Added Tax and represents social housing related income from lets and grant income.
+Revenue is stated net of Value Added Tax and represents social housing related income from lets and the sale of completed properties.
 Please refer to the table below for revenue recognition by source.